desmarais-patrick/notes-api-server-nodejs/DEV-NOTES.md

    - Hint: ETL software architecture.
    - Keywords: data translation, validation, load.
  - Where should we place validation?
 Controller, model, ApiJsonParser?
+ - How strict should the input be checked?

 **Data format as configuration?**
 @DataValidation, @Configuration